 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Storebrand reported total carbon emissions of approximately 2,594,835 kg CO2e.
-This figure includes 400 kg CO2e from Scope 1 emissions, 35,200 kg CO2e from Scope 2 emissions (market-based), and a significant 2,594,235 kg CO2e from Scope 3 emissions, primarily driven by business travel (1,009,400 kg CO2e).
-Over the years, Storebrand has demonstrated a commitment to reducing its carbon footprint.
-In 2022, total emissions were about 787,000 kg CO2e, indicating a notable decrease from previous years.
-For instance, emissions in 2021 were approximately 320,000 kg CO2e, while in 2020, they were around 477,000 kg CO2e.
-This trend reflects Storebrand's ongoing efforts to enhance sustainability.
-Storebrand has set ambitious climate commitments, aiming for net-zero emissions across all scopes by 2050.
-Their portfolio targets cover approximately 81% of total investment and lending activities as of 2021.
-Additionally, they have established near-term targets aligned with a 1.5°C pathway, with specific goals set for 2030.
-These initiatives underscore Storebrand's proactive approach to addressing climate change and reducing greenhouse gas emissions in line with global standards.
+In 2023, Storebrand reported total carbon emissions of approximately 2,594,635 kg CO2e.
+This includes 400 kg CO2e from Scope 1 emissions, 35,200 kg CO2e from Scope 2 emissions (market-based), and a significant 2,594,035 kg CO2e from Scope 3 emissions, primarily driven by business travel (1,009,400 kg CO2e) and waste generated in operations (22,800 kg CO2e).
+Over the years, Storebrand has made notable progress in reducing its carbon footprint.
+In 2022, total emissions were about 787,000 kg CO2e, which indicates a substantial increase in emissions in 2023.
+However, the company has set ambitious climate commitments, aiming for net-zero emissions across all scopes by 2050.
+Their portfolio targets cover approximately 81% of total investment and lending activities as of 2021, aligning with the Science Based Targets initiative (SBTi) to limit global warming to 1.5°C. Storebrand's emissions data reflects a commitment to transparency and accountability in their climate strategy, with ongoing efforts to reduce emissions from both operational activities (Scopes 1 and 2) and their extensive investment portfolio (Scope 3).
+The company is actively working towards achieving its near-term targets set for 2030, demonstrating a proactive approach to climate action within the financial sector.

 Access structured emissions data, company-specific emission factors, and source documents